ghc/ghc/docs/users_guide/using-warnings.rst

     be used even when :extension:`TypeOperators` is disabled.
 The warning is triggered whenever this happens, and can be addressed by enabling the extension.

+.. ghc-flag:: -Wpattern-signature-binds
+    :shortdesc: warn when a pattern signature binds a type variable
+    :type: dynamic
+    :reverse: -Wno-pattern-signature-binds

+    :since: 9.6

+    :extension:`ScopedTypeVariables` allows patterns to be annotated with type signatures.
+    If a signature mentions a type variable that hasn't been explicitly quantified in a ``forall``, GHC will implicitly bind it.
+    This warning reports such an implicitly bound variable.

 If you're feeling really paranoid, the :ghc-flag:`-dcore-lint` option is a good choice.
 It turns on heavyweight intra-pass sanity-checking within GHC.
 (It checks GHC's